Submission Preparation Checklist

 General guidelines to the Journal's style

 The manuscript must be written in clear and concise English, and should be checked by a native-English speaker or certified English instructor with a good understanding of scientific terminology.
 The complete manuscript must be prepared according to instructions given in this section.
 Please read all instructions carefully.
 A manuscript that has not been prepared in accordance with the Journal’s instructions for authors will not be considered for review.
 All manuscripts submitted to Veterinarski Glasnik, must be accompanied by a Cover letter (see below).
-Authors are required to submit a scanned copy of the signed original, Competing interests, Authors contribution, and License to Publish which can be downloaded from the Journal homepage (see below).
+Authors are required to submit a scanned copy of the signed original, Competing interests, Authors contribution, and License to Publish (see below).

 Approval of the ethics committee must be obtained prior to the start of the study and be available upon request.
 Authors report this approval in their manuscript in the first paragraph of the Materials and Methods section, including the name of the regulatory group, reference number and date of the approval.